 Over the last 5 years, the daily average range has spent most of its time above 60 pips, and has even spent some time above 110 pips.
 But 100 pips or greater of daily movement in the EURUSD is pretty rare and usually doesn’t last that long.

-Currently, we are in the Common Lower Volatility range.
+Currently, we are in the Common Higher Volatility range.
 These “common” areas are the type of volatility we see most often.

 When the average daily movement is above 50 pips, there’s usually profit opportunity for day trading most days.
 But not all.

-In this lower movement, we are more likely to have one, two, or possibly more “no trade days” per week.
+In lower movement, we are more likely to have one, two, or possibly more “no trade days” per week.
 This is based on trading approximately 1 to 2 hours per day.
 The longer we trade the more chances there are to spot trading opportunities.
-But if trading for 1 to 2 hours, like I usually do, expect multiple no trade days each month.
+But if trading for 1 to 2 hours, expect multiple no trade days each month when volatility is low.

 As volatility drops off, sometimes the opportunities do as well.
 In late 2019 and early 2020—when average daily volatility was down near 45 pips per day (24-hour period)— I was getting more emails from frustrated traders.
 They were no longer seeing strong trending moves during the day, something they had capitalized on when volatility was higher.
 With smaller price moves, spreads and commissions cut more deeply into profits.